zee-nguyen/Stanford_Machine_Learning/Week 2/multivariate_linear_regression.md

 Declare convergence if J(θ) decreases by less than E in one iteration, where E is some small value such as 10−3.
 However in practice it's difficult to choose this threshold value.

+### Summary

+- If α is too small: slow convergence.

-- If learning rate α is sufficiently small, then J(θ) will decrease on every iteration.
+- If α is too large: ￼J(θ) may not decrease on every iteration and thus may not converge.